KCRG-TV: News operation

-On January 21, 2012, KCRG-TV became the second station in the Cedar Rapids/Waterloo/Dubuque/Iowa City market to broadcast its newscasts in high definition.
+On January 21, 2012, KCRG-TV became the second station in the Cedar Rapids–Waterloo–Dubuque–Iowa City market to broadcast its newscasts in high definition.
 The switch to HD came with brand-new logo, graphics, news set and a new 113 in interactive touch screen that will be used for weather and other interactive storytelling.
 It is the largest interactive touch screen of its kind in the United States and the third largest in the world.

 On April 6, 2020, KCRG-TV began airing 4 p.m. newscasts, under the name First at Four.
-As of January 2023, KCRG is the only TV station in eastern Iowa with 4p.m. newscasts.

 In November 2022, KCRG's studio went under renovation for a new set, planned for early 2023.
 A temporary set was located inside of two small office rooms.
 Renovations continued until January 10, 2023, when the new studio had its official debut during the 4 p.m. newscast.